Term Life Insurance vs. Whole Life Insurance: Which Should I Choose?

 However, term life insurance only guarantees those low premiums for the duration of the term.
 When it’s time to renew, you will be older and possibly in worse health.
 Your premiums could significantly increase, even to the point that they become impossible for you to pay.

-Whole life or permanent insurance premiums are generally more expensive during the early years, however, those premiums will not change as you grow older and less healthy.
-Therefore, whole life or permanent life insurance is often the smartest choice for those who anticipate future health problems, and who feel that they may need or want life insurance for their entire lives.
+Whole life or permanent insurance premiums are generally more expensive during the early years, but those premiums will not change as you grow older and less healthy.
+Therefore, whole life or permanent life insurance is often the smartest choice for those who anticipate future health problems and feel that they may need or want life insurance for their entire lives.

 You can expect to earn a 4% to 5% internal rate of return on the cash value of a good whole life policy.
 This would be equivalent to about a 5% to 7% return on any taxable investment if you’re in a 28% or higher tax bracket.
 Many people would be happy to earn a 4% to 5% tax deferred return on a relatively safe investment!
 No one knows what is around the corner, and the ability to tap into emergency cash or to take a portion of your death benefit while you’re still alive can be invaluable.